Advertisers get ready for IPL slugfest

 This year, Future Group has come aboard as an associate sponsor with Star India.
 “While fbb and Tasty Treat brands will be part of the on-ground sponsorship, Big Bazaar will be the key sponsor on TV and digital.
 Last year, on-ground association was restricted to fbb,” informs Sadashiv Nayak, CEO, food business, Future Group.
 “On-ground sponsorships allow us to conceptualise interesting activations.
 For example, last year we did the ‘Most Fashionable Player of the Match’,” he adds.

 In addition there will be TVCs from Big Bazaar, Tasty Treat biscuits and fbb.
-Future Group plans to spend `400 crore overall at a group level in consumer engagement over a period of four years and brands like Tasty Treat are expected to get a front-load of that budget right away.
+Future Group plans to spend Rs 400 crore overall at a group level in consumer engagement over a period of four years and brands like Tasty Treat are expected to get a front-load of that budget right away.

 For Paytm, cricket has been a key element in its brand journey.
 Paytm is the Official Umpire Partner of Vivo IPL for the next five years — an on-ground association.
 The umpires will have Paytm branding on the attire, and along with that there will be the Paytm Fair Play award and third empire referral on the Paytm screen.
 “The on-ground visibility also gets broadcast irrespective of media — TV or digital,” says Nath of Paytm.